 ADSS is different from the existing critical system in many aspects for example fuel type and neutron energy region.
 The available nuclear cross-sections of some important isotopes in high energy region need more accurate measurement to minimize the uncertainties in the calculations.
-Subcritical reactor physics is different from physics of new computational tool can be benchmarked against the measurements.
+Subcritical reactor physics is different from physics of critical system.
+Hence, new computational tools are being developed.
+Considering all these facts, it is very important to carry out the experiments and generate the data so that uncertainties in the theoretical modeling can be accounted for and new computational tool can be benchmarked against the measurements.
 Experimental reactor physics can help in performing this task and hence it always plays an important role in designing the new reactor system.